 Wash and dry all produce.* Cut mushrooms into 1/4-inch pieces.
 Thinly slice green onions.

-To the pan with mushrooms, add pork and Moo Shu spice blend.
+To the mushrooms, add pork and Moo Shu spice blend.
 Cook, breaking up pork into smaller pieces, until no pink remains, 4-5 min.
-(TIP: Cook to a min. internal temp. of 71°C/160°F, as size may vary.**) Stir in red cabbage, soy sauce and hoisin sauce.
+(TIP: Cook to a min. internal temp. of 71°C/160°F, as size may vary.**) Stir in cabbage, soy sauce and hoisin sauce.
 Cook, stirring occasionally, until cabbage wilts, 2-3 min.
 Season with pepper.

 Divide pork mixture between tortillas.
 Top with radishes and remaining green onions.
 Dollop with sriracha mayo.